Service upgraded to "good" from "requires improvement"

 The Probation Inspectorate works on a four-band rating system: excellent, good, requires improvement and poor.
-Previously, only one CRC was rated as “Good” and Thames Valley must be commended for making such significant improvements to performance even during a time when they know that the CRC will be wound up over the next year.
+Durham and Tees Valley must be commended for making such significant improvements to performance and becoming just the third Community Rehabilitation Company to be rated as good.

-As you can see, this new assessment sees TV CRC shooting up my unofficial probation league table:
+As you can see below, this new assessment sees TV CRC shooting up my unofficial probation league table.